 Healing Through Words, LLC

 In 2015, Creative Medicine: Healing Through Words, LLC published "Nelson Beats The Odds", an inspiring graphic novel that celebrates friendship, resilience and empowerment.
 Nelson, the books' main character, overcomes his learning disability and ADHD diagnosis with the help of his parents and special education teacher.
-After releasing "Nelson Beats The Odds", Ronnie was inspired to develop the Nelson Beats The Odds Comic Creator app for iOS and Android mobile devices.
-Ronnie created the app so that children and adults can share inspirational photos and stories about how they beat the odds on social media.
+Since releasing Nelson Beats the Odds, Sidney has been featured on Fox and Friends Weekend, MichaeLA, NPR, Understood.org, and NBC 12 News.

-Born in Richmond, Virginia, on August 14, 1983, Ronnie was raised in Tappahannock, Virginia, and attended Essex County Public Schools (ECPS).
-While attending ECPS, he spent seven years in special education after being diagnosed with a learning disability.
-The stigmatization of special education created a resentment and lack of interest in school.
+Ronnie Sidney, II, Licensed Clinical Social Worker (LCSW), is a father, therapist, author, app developer, professional speaker and entrepreneur.
+He received a Master of Social Work from Virginia Commonwealth University in 2014.
+Ronnie was raised in Tappahannock, Virginia, and attended Essex County Public Schools (ECPS).
+While attending ECPS, he spent several years in Special Education after being diagnosed with a learning disability.
+The stigmatization of special education created a lack of interest in school.
 Nevertheless, he graduated from Essex High School in 2001, but with a 1.8 GPA.
 With limited options regarding four-year colleges, he decided to enroll in J. Sargeant Reynolds Community College in Richmond, Virginia.
 The following year, he transferred to Old Dominion University, where he received a Bachelor of Science degree in Human Services in 2006.